 Secondary store

 Each ZPK is required to be written to disk – it is suggested that the secondary store (see [3]) is used for this purpose.
 The secondary store allows easy encapsulation of mirroring the managed object to disk.
+Each key held in highly available memory is mapped down to a file.

 When the object is created, the secondary store is invoked to write to disk: -

-Rather than having a scheduled task to find and remove old ZPKs, one option is to check when a new ZPK is created if old ones can be deleted: -
+Rather than having a scheduled task to find and remove old ZPKs, when a new ZPK is created, any old ZPKs are scheduled for deletion: -

-Finally, when the administration command is run to load ZPKs from disk (for example on cold start), the administration command implementation can execute a extent query that triggers the secondary store to fetch from disk :-
+Finally, when the administration command is run to load ZPKs from disk (for example on cold start), the administration command implementation can execute a extent query that triggers the secondary store to fetch from disk: -